Support Us Button Widget

 Easy Tiger, 125 S. Lexington Ave. | Sports Bar

 The crew behind S&W Market’s Flour Cafe is raising the bar for game day.
-Early this fall, just in time for football season, the team will open a classic sports bar with elevated pub grub (think fried chicken sandwiches, chopped salads, and fried shrooms) in the former Storm Rhum Bar space.
+This October, just in time for football season, the team will open a classic sports bar with elevated pub grub (think fried chicken sandwiches, chopped salads, and fried shrooms) in the former Storm Rhum Bar space.

 Jersey South Bagel Co., 5 Regent Park Blvd. | Bagels

 You’ll soon be able to pick up the fresh baked and highly sought-after crispy on the outside, fluffy on the inside bagels from a brick-and-mortar.
-The shop is expected to open around August.
+The shop is expected to open any day now.

 paper bags filled with bagels of different flavors